-Derbyshire’s Police and Crime Commissioner Angelique Foster is asking residents for their views ahead of setting the budget for Derbyshire policing for 2022/23.
+Derbyshire’s Police and Crime Commissioner Angelique Foster asked residents for their views ahead of setting the budget for Derbyshire policing for 2023/24.

 The Commissioner’s Police and Crime Plan focusses on priorities for policing and community safety which were based on feedback from the residents of Derbyshire.

 Residents have been consistently clear that they want to see: